 Keeping your audience active is just as important as creating quality content.
 There are no videos with millions of views and only a few comments.

 What do you expect when you open a new YouTube video?
-Most likely, you would like to see something new, interesting, meaningful, perhaps funny, and, of course, a high-quality picture and sound.
+You would most likely like to see something new, interesting, meaningful, funny, and high-quality pictures and sound.
 Thus, the content should be high-quality, engaging, meaningful, and helpful to viewers.

-Double-check whether your videos match the channel’s theme and whether your content differs from the audience’s expectations.
+Double-check whether your videos match the channel’s theme and your content differs from the audience’s expectations.

-↓ There is a main point related to the quality of your content and optimization ↓
+There is a central point related to the quality of your content and optimization.

-No matter how cool the video icon is and how intriguing and alluring the name is, it does not matter if there is a dummy inside.
+No matter how excellent the video icon is and how intriguing and alluring the name is, it does not matter if there is a dummy inside.
 Yes, YouTube will analyze your awesome badge and offer the video to the highest number of viewers.
-But the algorithms perfectly recognize if the viewer is left unsatisfied.
+But the algorithms perfectly recognize if the viewer is satisfied.
 What’s the point of YouTube offering a video that will be played for half a minute and leave the platform?

 If John makes content exclusively about shrews, the view cap will drop significantly compared to videos about all animals.